hcnoh/knowledge-tracing-collection-pytorch/README.md

 SAKT looks like suffering an over-fitting.
 It seems that other tools to decrease the over-fitting will help the performance of SAKT.
 In fact, the results show that the dropout methods can relieve the over-fitting of the performance of SAKT.

 ## Recent Works
-- Implemented Dropout in SAKT and get the results of them.
-- Corrected SAKT and DKVMN to get their parameters trainable.
-- A new dataset(ASSISTments2015) was added.
+- A new dataset(ASSISTments2015) was added on this repository.
 The results for them will be uploaded soon.
+- A new model(SSAKT) was added on this repository.

 ## References
 - DKT: [Deep Knowledge Tracing](https://papers.nips.cc/paper/5654-deep-knowledge-tracing.pdf)
 - DKVMN: [Dynamic Key-Value Memory Networks for Knowledge Tracing](https://arxiv.org/pdf/1611.08108.pdf)
 - SAKT: [A Self-Attentive model for Knowledge Tracing](https://arxiv.org/pdf/1907.06837.pdf)
 - For the implementation of SAKT: [PyTorch Transforme Encoder Layer](https://pytorch.org/docs/stable/_modules/torch/nn/modules/transformer.html#TransformerEncoderLayer)
+- The first introduction of SSAKT: [Towards an Appropriate Query, Key, and Value Computation for Knowledge Tracing](https://arxiv.org/pdf/2002.07033.pdf)